hoop33/limo/README.md

 ## Usage

 Limo is currently under development, and some things may change.
 Not all of it is implemented yet.
 Right now, GitHub is the only service supported.

+You can read the full usage documentation at <https://www.gitbook.com/book/hoop33/limo/details>.

 Here's how to get started:

 ### Log In to GitHub